Summer Stipend Recipients

 What is the Difference Between an Externship and a Clinic?

-In a Clinical Externship, a student works outside of the law school under the supervision of attorneys or judges who have full-time jobs and also supervise students.
-Generally, the law student works on pieces of the attorneys’ cases but does not handle a case from start-to-finish.
+In a Clinical Externship, a student trains outside of the law school under the supervision of attorneys or judges.
+Generally, the law student is assigned projects that deepen the student's substantive knowledge and skill base.
 Students make valuable connections and learn lessons about the real-world of practice in a busy public interest law office, corporation, or judicial chambers.

 In an In-House Clinic, a student works in the Providence Law Clinic under the supervision of a full-time faculty member whose sole purpose is to teach students and direct the clinic.
 Students are certified as student attorneys and handle a small number of their own cases from start to finish.